I-2-10-14.Writing a Decision When Fraud or Similar Fault Is at Issue

 B. Disregarding Evidence

-1. Findings of Fact if Fraud or Similar Fault Was Involved in Providing Evidence
+1. Finding Reason to Believe Fraud or Similar Fault Was Involved in the Providing of Evidence

 If there is reason to believe that fraud or similar fault was involved in the providing of evidence in the claim, the ALJ's findings will clearly identify any document(s) or evidence that is disregarded because of a finding of fraud or similar fault and explain the basis for the finding in the decision rationale.

 However, in addressing false testimony or evidence in the decision, an ALJ should be careful not to draw conclusions about possible violations of the law.

-If evidence is not being disregarded, the decision rationale should include a statement that the ultimate decision regarding the benefit claim is based on evaluation of all the evidence, including the evidence that was questioned.
+If evidence is not being disregarded, the decision rationale must include a statement that the ultimate decision regarding the benefit claim is based on evaluation of all the evidence, including the evidence that was questioned.
 Unsubstantiated suspicions about the evidence's authenticity or legitimacy should not impact consideration of the evidence.

 2. The Authority